habanerohq/pantry/README.markdown

     can_stack Category, :scope => {:where => {:superscheme_id => 1}}

-Pantry translates each key in the :scope option into a method name that it sends to the active record, with each corresponding key being the input arguments to the method.
+Pantry translates each key in the <code>scope</code> option into a method name that it sends to the active record, with each corresponding key being the input arguments to the method.
 The above example would be translated as:

     Category.where(:superscheme_id => 1)